Customer Privacy Policy

 You can exercise your rights by emailing us on the contact details below or by writing in to us at, 165-169 Scotland Street, Glasgow, Scotland, G5 8PL.
 Please mark your correspondence for the attention of the Chief Compliance Officer.

-You also have a right to lodge a complaint with Information Commissioners Office (ICO) where you believe we have not complied with UK data protection law.
+You have the right to complain to the UK Information Commissioner’s Office (ICO) or another relevant data protection authority if you are dissatisfied with how we manage your personal data.
 In the first instance, we encourage you to resolve the matter with Murgitroyd.
 However, you can contact the ICO via www.ico.org.uk, [email protected] or 0303 123 1113.

 For further information regarding your personal data or about our approach to data protection in general, please contact our Chief Compliance Officer at: